magentaqin/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 Although iteration and recursion can achieve the same results from a computational standpoint, **they represent two entirely different paradigms of thinking and problem-solving**.

 - **Iteration**: Solves problems "from the bottom up."
 It starts with the most basic steps, and then repeatedly adds or accumulates these steps until the task is complete.
 - **Recursion**: Solves problems "from the top down."
 It breaks down the original problem into smaller sub-problems, each of which has the same form as the original problem.
-These sub-problems are then further decomposed into even smaller sub-problems, stopping at the base case whose solution is known.
+Then break the subproblems down into smaller subproblems until you reach the base case (the solution to the base case is known).

 Let's take the earlier example of the summation function, defined as $f(n) = 1 + 2 + \dots + n$.